umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/github-actions-pwsh.md

 ### Cloud-sync

 The `cloud-sync.yml` shows how you can sync your Github repository with the left-most environment of your Cloud project.
 In this sample, it accepts any change from the api and applies and commits it back to the branch which triggered the pipeline.
-But the commit does not trigger the pipeline again.
+However the commit does not trigger the pipeline again.

 If you don't want the pipeline to commit back to the triggering branch, this is where you need to change the pipeline.

 ### Cloud-deployment

-The `cloud.deployment.yml` show how you can deploy your repository to the left-most environment of your Cloud project.
+The `cloud-deployment.yml` show how you can deploy your repository to the left-most environment of your Cloud project.
-The sample shows how to prepare for deployment, request the deployment and await for cloud to finish.
+The sample shows how to prepare for deployment, request the deployment and wait for cloud to finish.

 There are a couple of things here to be aware of:
 - We are overwriting the `.gitignore` with the `cloud.gitignore`.